Made possible through donations

 Not sure if your idea counts?
 Take a look at some of the example projects, or get in touch with us at email@example.com with the subject line 'Warwick Innovation Fund'.

-We meet every year to allocate funds based on the expressed wishes of donors and our fundraising priorities.
+The disbursement committee meets each year to allocate funds based on the expressed wishes of donors and our fundraising priorities.

 The disbursement committee usually meets in late September.
 Decisions will be made available to applicants shortly after the committee meets.